Veams/documentation/methodology/instruments/regions/methodology__regions.md

 ### What are Regions?

-Regions are non-reusable sections of HTML that are used to structure your web pages.
+Regions are sections of HTML that are used to structure your web pages.
 More specifically:

 1. Regions are not reusable.
-2. Regions are only defined in your layout files.
+2. Regions are only used in your layout files.
-3. Regions subdivide your layout.
+3. The purpose of regions are to subdivide your layout.

 Of the three instruments that Veams uses, regions are the highest-level instrument.
 Regions contain components.